williamthom-as/pg_siphon_management/README.md

 Please don't use in production environments!

 PgSiphon has:
-- a very small overhead on application performance,
+- a very, very small overhead on application performance,
 - requires only an application configuration change to integrate,
-- observes **all** traffic, but only records on demand.
+- observes **all** traffic, but only records on demand,
-- allows different message formats to be included/ignored for analysis.
+- and allows different message formats to be included/ignored for analysis.

 ## Screenshots